Hello, I am Takezawa of UTSUWABI, an online store selling Japanese tableware.

 It is a little hard to find, so I was happy when I found it.

-The small store is tastefully lined with vessels that the owner has found on her travels around Japan.
+The small store is tastefully lined with tableware that the owner has found on her travels around Japan.

 The small displays, such as fabrics and baskets on the walls, are a good reference for interior design.